Halsu/halsu-plugins-for-streaming/README.md

 * **Blur effects**: Sample spacing (0-100).
 Lower values = coarser sampling (faster), higher values = denser sampling (smoother).
 At maximum, samples every pixel within radius.
 Performance impact scales with square of quality.
 * **Chromatic Aberration**: Number of gradient samples for radial blur (1-100).
 Quality=1 produces sharp chromatic fringing, higher values create smooth radial blur per channel.

 Best practice is to use low setting while adjusting the effect strength / radius, then increasing the quality until the result is acceptable, but no more.
 High settings are rarely needed, and they can be VERY compute intensive.

-> [!Hint]
-> Very low settings can be combined with high strength settings for artistic, non-realistic effects.
+Hint: Very low settings can be combined with high strength settings for artistic, non-realistic effects.

 With chromatic aberration, realistic lens characteristics often call for very low setting for both the strength and for quality.